rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 # Complete tasks 6 and 7 before taking a break

 Task 6: Create CoreServicesVnet Gateway <br>
+Before Step 1:  The GatewaySubnet does not get created using the JSON use the following steps to create the subnet <br>
+Search for Virtual Network > Select ManufacturingVnet > Select Subnets under Settings> Select + Gateway Subnet > Starting address 10.30.0.0 > Size /27 > Add <br>

 Step 3:  If Public IP Address Type is greyed out continue <br>
 Continue with Task 7 while Gateway is being built. <br>